mateuszbuda/mateuszbuda.github.io/resume.md

 <div id="content">

-	Data scientist with 5 years of experience in software engineering.<br>
+	Data scientist with over 5 years of experience in software engineering.<br>
-	For over 2 years, developing human-level machine learning systems.
+	For the past 3 years, developing human-level machine learning systems.

 	<hr />